MALCOLM X SPECIAL (February 21, 1965 - February 21, 2005)

 Is it possible to write something about Hajj Malik El Shabazz alias "Malcolm X", on the fortieth anniversary of his assassination, that's not banal?
 Could it be possible to outline a medium length article not based on clichés and idiomatic phrases?
 In Italy?
 Where many people write his name "Malcom"?

 The first time I saw Malcolm, it wasn't really him.
 He was played by an actor, Al Freeman Jr., many years before Denzel Washington and Mario Van Peebles played him.
 It was on an episode of Roots - The Next Generations in the 1970's, a television event par excellence.
-Together with Sandokán, link Roots was the miniseries (described like this at the time) that made the biggest impression on the people of my generation.
+Together with Sandokán, Roots was the miniseries (described like this at the time) that made the biggest impression on the people of my generation.
 Raise your hand if you didn't have a classmate in school or catechism nicknamed "Kunta Kinte" or "Chicken George".
 I was about ten years old, and I didn't know anything about Malcolm or Alex Haley (co-author of his biography and author of Roots).
 I never saw this episode again, but I remember every one of the scenes.
 Malcolm became imprinted in my neurons.

 When an actor - any actor - plays the part of Malcolm X, it's as if Malcolm possesses him.
 Even his parody is loaded with his ethos.
 In a scene from the (awful) film Robin Hood: Men in Tights by Mel Brooks (1993), Dave Chappelle imitates Denzel Washington playing Malcolm X. That was the only scene that has stayed in my mind.